What Are My Wedding Day Duties As The Florida Officiant?

 We recommend that you ask this of the couple before the wedding.
 It would not be ideal for you to officiate the wedding only to find out afterwards that the couple left their marriage license at home.

-The coupe will probably have a lot on their plates leading up to the wedding.
+The couple will probably have a lot on their plates leading up to the wedding.
 We suggest that you contact the couple the day before the wedding just to remind them to bring the marriage license to the ceremony.

 STEP 2CONFIRM THAT THE FLORIDA MARRIAGE LICENSE IS VALID